-This turkey salad recipe is so easy and delicious that you’ll want to make it every week for your lunch!
+This easy turkey salad recipe is delicious and what makes it easy is you use rotisserie turkey.
+It will make you want to make it every week for your lunch!

 Yum!
 Yes, yum!
 That’s what I hear when I bring this tasty turkey salad to potlucks or to relatives’ houses when we visit.
 And the funny thing is, it’s soooo easy to make.
 I mean, you buy a rotisserie turkey breast from the grocery store, bring it home, take it off the bone, cut it up, add a few ingredients and they act as though I slaved over an oven and roasted it myself.